Product Suggestions

 Terminal will ask for password.
 Type your user password and press ENTER (password won't be shown not even under asterisk).

-Creating bootable USB installer will take about 15-50 minutes depending on USB stick write speed.
+Creating bootable USB installer will take about 15-50 minutes depending on USB flash drive write speed.

 Installing macOS Monterey 11 on unsupported Mac Pro